wordpress-mobile/WordPress-Android/README.markdown

 ====================================

 <h2>What is GraphView</h2>
-GraphView is a small library for Android to programmatically create flexible and nice-looking line diagramms.
+GraphView is a library for Android to programmatically create flexible and nice-looking diagramms.
 It is easy to understand, to integrate and to customize it.

-GraphView was originally created by arnodenhond, but I did a complete remake and so now I can say it is "my" library ;-)

 Tested on Android 1.6, 2.2, 2.3 and 3.0 (honeycomb, tablet).